 In this section

-- What fields sync from Printavo to QuickBooks?
+- What fields export from Printavo to QuickBooks Online?

-- How is sales tax handled in Printavo's QuickBooks Sync?
+- How is sales tax handled in Printavo's QuickBooks Online Export?

-- Can you merge customers in QuickBooks after Printavo creates them?
+- Can you merge customers in QuickBooks Online after Printavo creates them?

-- What should I do if I connect a new QuickBooks account?
+- What should I do if I connect a new QuickBooks Online account?

-- Why did an invoice sync to the wrong customer in QuickBooks?
+- Why did an invoice export to the wrong customer in QuickBooks Online?

-Syncing QuickBooks with Printavo is fast and simple!
+Exporting data into QuickBooks Online using Printavo is fast and simple!

 We integrate with QuickBooks Online to export your customers, invoices, and payments from Printavo to QuickBooks.

-To sync your QuickBooks Online account with Printavo, head to My Account > QuickBooks Sync to sync your account.
+To connect your QuickBooks Online account with Printavo in preparation for exports, head to My Account > QuickBooks Online Export to connect your account.
 You will need a paying Standard or higher subscription.

 Any changes you make to invoices, customers, or payments in Printavo, will be created and updated in QuickBooks Online every 2 hours.
-You can always fully sync your account in My Account > QuickBooks Sync.
-If you have any issues with invoices not syncing, you will want to fully sync your account first in My Account.
+You can always fully export your account in My Account > QuickBooks Export.
+If you have any issues with invoices not exporting, you will want to fully connect your account first in My Account.
 Note that, if changes are made to an invoice in QuickBooks, and the invoice is updated in Printavo, it will overwrite the changes in QuickBooks.

-Here is an outline as to what fields we sync to QuickBooks and how that works.
+Here is an outline as to what fields we export to QuickBooks Online and how that works.

 |First Name||Given Name|